 Hosting an amazing dinner party

-Hosting your first real dinner party is certainly a small milestone.
-However, there are some things you might want to think about when you’re organising a party like this.
+Hosting your first real dinner party is a big project depending on your style.
+However, there are some dinner party tips you might want to take into account when you’re organising a party like this.
 Here are some tips on how to throw the perfect dinner party, whether it’s a Christmas dinner, a Thanksgiving dinner, a birthday dinner or just because you can!

 An important part of making a great menu is to make it doable.
 Key to this, is the timing.
 On the one hand, you don’t want your guests to have to wait too long in between courses.
 However, you don’t want to be in the kitchen constantly as well.
 In addition, if you want to make things in advance (which I recommend!), you need to find recipes that won’t burn if they’re on low heat on the stove, but that’ll stay warm like that as well.

 My tip here is to find fast and easy recipes as appetizers, so you can focus more on the other courses.
 I tend to go for recipes with a great sauce for the main course.
 This way, I can prepare the sauce in advance.
 Most sauces are better if they’re prepared slowly on low heat for a longer time anyways!
 The other ingredients will be roasted on high heat pretty quickly, like deer or fish, or cooked like rabbit or chicken.
 You can also use the oven for these things, but remember you only have one.
 Therefore, you can’t do a cake or something for dessert if you use the oven for the main course.

 Another thing regarding the timing is to make a schedule in advance on how long everything has to go for.
 You don’t want your meat to cool off if your potatoes are still boiling or the other way around.
 I’ve found that all equipments are slightly different, so if you really want to be prepared, you can do a trial run for your main course where you mainly focus on the timing.
 This way, you’ll be all prepared for the real deal!